samvera/noid-rails/README.md

 end
 ```

-In this way, you can customize how assets will be put into buckets.
-Keeping the previous behavior is as easy as passing in a lambda that just returns the id as-is.
+In this way, you can customize how assets will be put into Fedora containers.

-**NOTE**: You must NOT change the treeifier after using it to store assets in production!
-Doing so will cause your system to be unable to find existing assets!
+**NOTE**: You should NOT change the treeifier after using it to store assets in production!
+Doing so will cause your system to be unable to find existing assets.

 ### Custom minters